ICELAND FAMILY ADVENTURE HOLIDAY

-- Mud pools and fumaroles of Geysir and Gunnuhver
+- Explore mud pools and fumaroles in Geysir and Gunnuhver

-- Visiting a glacier and Jokulsarlon glacier lagoon
+- Visit Vatnajökull glacier and Jokulsarlon glacier lagoon

-- Hiking amongst hot springs in the Reykjadalur Valley
+- Hike amongst hot springs in the Reykjadalur Valley

-- Chilling out in cafes and swimming pools in Rekyjavik
+- Chill out in cafes & geo-thermal swimming pools in Rekyjavik

-- Opportunity to witness the breath-taking Northern Lights
+- Experience the breath-taking Northern Lights in winter

 - When can we go?
 All year round